 Ally Financial (ALLY) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the auto finance company and bank had lost 0.25% over the past month.
-This has was narrower than the Finance sector's loss of 1.09% and the S&P 500's loss of 3.75% in that time.
+Coming into today, shares of the auto finance company and bank had lost 5.55% in the past month.
+In that same time, the Finance sector lost 5.32%, while the S&P 500 lost 5.05%.

-Investors will be hoping for strength from Ally Financial as it approaches its next earnings release.
-The company is expected to report EPS of $1.96, down 6.22% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $2.14 billion, up 10.66% from the year-ago period.
+Ally Financial will be looking to display strength as it nears its next earnings release.
+On that day, Ally Financial is projected to report earnings of $1.96 per share, which would represent a year-over-year decline of 6.22%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.14 billion, up 10.66% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $7.58 per share and revenue of $8.73 billion.
 These totals would mark changes of -11.96% and +6.36%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for Ally Financial.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Any recent changes to analyst estimates for Ally Financial should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 1.26% higher within the past month.
-Ally Financial is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 1.28% higher.
+Ally Financial is currently sporting a Zacks Rank of #3 (Hold).

-In terms of valuation, Ally Financial is currently trading at a Forward P/E ratio of 6.35.
-This valuation marks a discount compared to its industry's average Forward P/E of 7.38.
+Digging into valuation, Ally Financial currently has a Forward P/E ratio of 6.11.
+This represents a discount compared to its industry's average Forward P/E of 7.18.

-Meanwhile, ALLY's PEG ratio is currently 0.2.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Financial - Consumer Loans industry currently had an average PEG ratio of 0.34 as of yesterday's close.
+Investors should also note that ALLY has a PEG ratio of 0.19 right now.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+Financial - Consumer Loans stocks are, on average, holding a PEG ratio of 0.31 based on yesterday's closing prices.

 The Financial - Consumer Loans industry is part of the Finance sector.
-This group has a Zacks Industry Rank of 180, putting it in the bottom 30% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 165, which puts it in the bottom 36% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.